 If a food truck vendor can’t give up on their original ideas when the market requires it and make necessary changes, a mobile food business could be heading for a dead end street.

 Most food trucks that we’ve seen fail usually have specific immobile goals they want to achieve.
-Food service is a fast changing business model and demands that concepts and plans need to be consistently re-visited and altered if necessary.
+Food service is a fast changing business model.
+Because of this, it demands that concepts and plans need to be consistently re-visited and altered if necessary.
 Roles within the truck organization, menus, leadership and goals should be open for discussion and re-evaluation when things don’t go as planned.

 How flexible are your food truck’s business goals?
 Successful food trucks are the ones that can change direction on the fly to adjust as needed.
 There is nothing wrong with making tweaks and sticking to what sells.